-Redborne has a Learning Support Centre where a range of interventions take place, with students withdrawing from some mainstream lessons for these to be accommodated.
+Redborne has a provides SEN support and provision including a range of interventions, with students withdrawing from some mainstream lessons for these to be accommodated.
 The majority of support at Redborne Upper School, however, takes place in the classroom.

 The following procedures and practices are common place at Redborne Upper School in relation to Special Educational Needs and Disabilities (SEND).

-Identifying pupils with SEND Good transition arrangements to ensure early identification Teacher and parents concerns about a pupil's progress are shared and interventions through discussion and observation Whole school data analysed from formal and informal assessment Communication with parents to ensure a co-ordinated plan is produced Consulting parents and children with SEND and involving them in their education.
+Identifying pupils with SEND Good transition arrangements to ensure early identification, Teacher and parents concerns about a pupil's progress are shared and interventions through discussion and observation, Whole school data analysed from formal and informal assessment, Communication with parents to ensure a co-ordinated plan is produced.
+Consulting parents and children with SEND and involving them in their education.
 Regular contact with SENCo and Learning Support team.
-Annual review meetings Parent consultation evenings SEND Plans and profiles on Provision Map, alongside whole school progress reporting systems.
+Annual review meetings, Parent consultation evenings, SEND Plans and profiles on Provision Map, alongside whole school progress reporting systems.
 This outlines progress related specifically to need so that targets can be set based on strengths and weaknesses at the time.
-Home/school communication via home/school books or email as appropriate Assessing and reviewing pupils' progress Tracking progress in pupils' literacy development Tracking pupil progress against what was achieved previously and what students are expected to achieve in the future Targets set and reviewed through the school reporting system Specific SEND targets discussed at parents' evenings, through Provision Map, via email, via phone or meetings in school if appropriate Annual review of Education Health Care Plans
+Home/school communication via home/school books or email as appropriate.
+Assessing and reviewing pupils' progress Screening assessments taking place at the start of year 9 for all pupils, Tracking progress in pupils' literacy development, Tracking pupil progress against what was achieved previously and what students are expected to achieve in the future, Targets set and reviewed through the school reporting system, Specific SEND targets discussed at parents' evenings, through Provision Map, via email, via phone or meetings in school if appropriate, Annual review of Education Health Care Plans.
+Supporting children with SEND in moving between phases of education and in preparing for adulthood Meetings with middle school SENCos, Opportunities to meet the SENCo team during the year 8 open evening event, Up to 5 transition days throughout year 8, Potential for SENCo involvement in Annual Reviews from year 7, Meet the SENCo opportunities for year 8 pupils and parents/carers, SENCo visits to middle schools and TA visits to students who may need additional transition support,

-Supporting children Meetings with middle school SENCos with Up to 5 transition days throughout year 8 starting SEND in moving between phases of in November education and in preparing for SENCo involvement in Annual Reviews from year 7 adulthood SENCo visits to middle schools and TA visits to students who may need additional transition support TAs work on building independence in preparation for further education and employment Students to receive careers advice when choosing GCSE subjects.
-Meetings between the SENCo, the young person and the parents to be arranged to ensure the right pathways are being followed if necessary Teaching children Teachers are fully informed of all pupils' with SEND needs and regular information updates are provided Classwork and homework differentiated to allow pupils to work at their level and succeed in their learning Small Learning Support classes for boosting literacy, numeracy, organisation and social skills designed to raise students' self-confidence and self-esteem about learning An expectation that staff implement strategies for all children as advised by SENCo

-Adaptations to the Differentiated work and resources in class

-curriculum and 1-1 and small group boosters provided outside of
+Staff work on building pupil indopondance in Staff work on building pupil independence in preparation for further education and employment, Students to receive careers advice when choosing GCSE subjects.
+Meetings between the SENCo, the young person and the parents to be arranged to ensure the right pathways are being followed if necessary.
+Teaching children with SEND Teachers are fully informed of all pupils' needs and regular information updates are provided through the use of: Provision Map, Staff meetings and email communication.
+Classwork and homework differentiated to allow pupils to work at their level and succeed in their learning, In year 9 small Learning Support classes for boosting literacy, numeracy, organisation and social skills designed to raise students' self-confidence and self-esteem about learning, In years 10 &amp; 11 pupils can opt to take Curriculum Support lessons to have additional English and maths support with specialist teachers, Staff implement strategies for all children as advised by SENCo.
+Adaptations to the curriculum and learning environment for children with SEND Differentiated work and resources in class, 1-1 and small group boosters provided outside of lessons, Additional resources provided to meet specific needs, School environment adapted to meet accessibility needs e.g ramps, lifts and stair lifts for children with physical disabilities, Variety of Entry level courses and altrnate qualifications for students in the following subjects: Science English Maths Food Technology ICT Bespoke qualifications (only when there is the need for a bespoke netry group)

-learning lessons

-environment for Additional resources provided to meet specific

-children with SEND needs

-School environment adapted to meet

-accessibility needs e.g ramps and stair lifts for

-children with physical disabilities

-Variety of Entry level courses for students

-performing below

-GCSE level;

-o Entry Level Science

-o Edexcel ICT Skills for Life

-o Entry Level Maths

-o Entry Level English

-, 0